ttscoff/howzit_old/README.md

 `:matching:` can be "partial", "beginswith", "fuzzy" or "exact" (see below).

 If `:include_upstream:` is true, build note files in parent directories will be included in addition to the current directory.
 Priority goes from current directory to root in descending order, so the current directory is top priority, and a build notes file in / is the lowest.
 Higher priority topics  will not be overwritten by a duplicate topic from a lower priority note.

+Set `:log_level:` to 0 for debug messages, or 3 to suppress superfluous info messages.

 ### Matching